 If you asked five different people what they think “equity” means, you’d probably get five different answers.
 Their personal experiences and opinions would be overlaid on their cultural perspectives.
 A philosopher might bring up Aristotle’s teachings on justice; an economist would likely talk about maximizing utility and efficiency.
 A Buddhist and a Muslim might frame their answers from different perspectives that are difficult to compare, just as the viewpoints would likely vary between people raised under different forms of government.

 With President Obama’s re-election, he has the opportunity to extend his legacy and take on big challenges.
 Climate change stands high on the list of issues that need to be addressed.
-As the President said in his acceptance speech:

 The Intergovernmental Panel on Climate Change (IPCC) estimates that our best chance of containing global temperature rise to 2°C is to keep atmospheric concentration of carbon dioxide below 450 parts per million (we’re currently at 390 ppm).
 In addition to several other climate mitigation strategies, sticking to this cap will require significant new investment in low-carbon infrastructure and activities in developing countries.